hgrf/racine/docsmd/README.md

 corresponding autostart file.
 This is explained below either for upstart or for systemd.

-Please note that the app should be executed in the HTTP root, bugs should be expected when you install MSM in a subfolder.
+Please note that the app should be executed in the HTTP root, bugs should be expected when you install Racine in a subfolder.

 Note the use of the `--preload` option for gunicorn in the following, which ensures that the thread for reporting usage statistics is only started once (before the worker processes are forked).
 Also